angelsk/jocarter/cv.md

 ## OTHER INTERESTS

-* Streaming video games regularly on Twitch
+* Streaming regularly on Twitch
-* One of the Hosts on the Home Movie Club podcast, part of the That Podcast Thing network
-* Computer games, achievement hunting, photography, reading, puzzles, ARGs: a self-confessed geek
+* Computer games, achievement hunting, reading, escape rooms, puzzles: a self-confessed geek

-* Swimming (Gold Survival, Life Support 2 First Aid and Merit Lifesaving Award)
-* Arts and Crafts: watercolour painting, cross-stitch, FIMO modelling
-* Music (ABRSM Grade 5 Theory and Flute, and Grade 3 Piano)
-* Blood Donor (and on Bone Marrow Donation Registry) (2000 - present)
-* Clean UK Driving Licence
+## OTHER RELEVANT INFORMATION

+Autistic/ ADHD/ C-PTSD

+**What does that mean?** - Great attention to detail; evaluates all possible outcomes/ edge cases; can balance big picture with little details; intense/ deep focus; highly organised; keeps on top of all outstanding tasks; wants to make everyone’s lives easier/ make a difference; loves routine tasks (e.g code gardening); tenacity and resilience; integrity and commitment; excellent at multi-tasking; highly empathetic; great in a crisis.